Middle River, Cape Breton

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-Our farm-mates include a herd of Highland Cattle, Suffolk/North Counrtry Cheviot-cross sheep, two draft horses and a Halflinger, laying hens, and ducks and occasionally pigs; and working Maremma/Pyrenees livestock guardian dogs to keep the coyotes, bears and eagles from getting to know the others too well.
+Our farm-mates include a herd of Highland Cattle, a Jersey/Highland milk cow, Suffolk/North Counrtry Cheviot-cross sheep, laying hens, and ducks and occasionally pigs; and working Maremma/Pyrenees livestock guardian dogs to keep the coyotes, bears and eagles from getting to know the others too well.
 The animals here are named, respected, and cared for, and all are beginning to play integral roles in the Permaculture approach.
-If you're interested in working with animals, there are opportunities (depending on the season) to assist in lambing/kidding, milk goats or cows, work with horses, learn about livestock dogs, or experience the meditative quality of barn chores.
+If you're interested in working with animals, there are opportunities (depending on the season) to assist in lambing, milk the cow, learn about livestock dogs, or experience the meditative quality of barn chores.

-We also grow between 1-2 acres of mixed crops, primarily for our own consumption, but increasingly for others interested in fresh, local, organic food.
+We also have a garden, primarily for our own consumption, but increasingly for others interested in fresh, local, organic food.
 Every year's garden is a new adventure - a blend of "tried and true" vegetables, experimental crops, and "just for fun" plantings.
 Gardening tasks can include anything from preparing the soil and planting seeds to weeding, watering, picking, preserving... and eating!
-We also will be selling some produce at the Baddeck Community Market during the summer through fall seasons.

 Along with regular farm projects, we are expanding into the woodlot to make pockets of forest pasture again this year.
 This involves harvesting most of the mature white spruce which is infected by a destructive beetle.
-The wood will be hauled by horse(or whatever works) close to the barn for use there, or to the house for firewood/winter fuel.
 The cleared area will then be occupied by goats, sheep and pigs.
-The sheep will strip all the underbrush.
+The sheep and goats will strip all the underbrush.
 The pigs root it all up (including many of the stumps) and make it ready for seeding by hand with pasture mix.
 When done with one area, the animals along with their shelter will be moved to the next “pasture pocket” to begin their happy work.
 In a few years there will be a healthier more diverse woodlot with intermingling pastures and forest gardens.

 Although we welcome people of all skill levels and interests, this year we are particularly hoping to attract WWOOFers or HelpXers with building and carpentry skills.
-We have a heritage barn that needs new sills, pens, and loft floors, and we also need to finish the hen house.
+We have two heritage barns that need new sills, pens, and loft floors, and we also need to finish the hen house.
 Also a garden shed and screened shelter for hammocks, a fireplace and relaxing (beer or wine optional).
 Pushing ahead on these projects would be a major boost for our farm, and we welcome - with immense gratitude - help in these areas!

 While this farm is bustling with projects and ideas, it's also a place for contemplation and relaxation.
-We've been privileged to share time with almost 250 WWOOFers and HelpXers over the past six years, and we love to introduce them to the beauties of this incredible island.
+We've been privileged to share time with almost 250 WWOOFers and HelpXers over the past ten years, and we love to introduce them to the beauties of this incredible island.
 The satisfaction of hard-sweating work and a job well done is balanced by trips to pristine river swimming holes, days at the ocean, hikes to a nearby waterfall, or trips to the Cape Breton Highlands National Park.
-We also enjoy get-togethers with other nearby farm hosts and their helpers (It isn't Cape Breton without a kitchen party).

 Whether you enjoy working alone or with a group, on one project or many, there's always something to learn and do at here.
 We invite you to jump right in and share good work, good food, rambling conversations, and new people!